Singleton Design Pattern

 - Solution: Locking the critical section is vital in multithreaded environments, and in programming languages like

-there is more than one way to do this locking, but will focus on how it can be achieved throughsynchronized
+Javathere is more than one way to do this locking, but will focus on how it can be achieved throughsynchronizedkeyword.

 -